chenqionghe/amount-calculator/README.md

 # Amount Calculator
-High-performance tool for calculating all combinations of matching target amounts from the list of given amounts
+High-performance tool for calculating all combinations of matching target amount from the list of given amounts

 # Install